SimJeg/FC-DenseNet/README.md

 ## Data

+The data loader is now available here : https://github.com/fvisin/dataset_loaders Thanks a lot to Francesco Visin, please cite if you use his data loader.
+Some adaptations may be do on the actual code, I hope to find some time to modify it !
+____

 The data-loader we used for the experiments will be released later.
 If you do want to train models now, you need to create a function load_data which returns 3 iterators (for training, validation and test).
 When applying next(), the iterator returns two values X, Y where X is the batch of input images (shape= (batch_size, 3, n_rows, n_cols), dtype=float32) and Y the batch of target segmentation maps (shape=(batch_size, n_rows, n_cols), dtype=int32) where each pixel in Y is an int indicating the class of the pixel.

 The iterator must also have the following methods (so they are not python iterators) : get_n_classes (returns the number of classes), get_n_samples (returns the number of examples in the set), get_n_batches (returns the number of batches necessary to see the entire set) and get_void_labels (returns a list containing the classes associated to void).
 It might be easier to change directly the files train.py and test.py.